dpzrz/SYS-265/lab05.md

 In this section well be creating a Group deployment policy and workflow.
 Before we start this we need to create a network share.
 Using the File Server service we can create a new share on mgmt01.
 This network share will ouse our `.msi` file for PuTTy.
 This share should be accessible from a regular account.

 To use our Group Policy Management you might have to install the feature on `mgmnt01`.
-To install follow the roles and features guide in [this]() lab except with Group Policy Management.
+To install go to the Add Roles and Features dropdown and choose `mgmnt` Look through the fatures until you find Group Policy Management then ust follow the rest of the wizard.

+To utilize the new fature we open up our tools menu and click Group Policy Management.
+Under our Software Deploy OU we can create a policy named Deploy SW.
+By edditing this poplicy we can add a package to be deployed.
+Chose the PuTTy.msi install from the network share we created earlier.

+On our `Wks01` machine we need to run `gupdate /force`.
+This will restart our machine.
+After this our software will be insatlled on the machine.

 ## Logs and Event Viewing

+To confirm and view our new install we use the built-in tool Event Viewer.
+I created a filter for Group Policy Managment events and found the logged info in Application tab.

+To achieve this in Powershell we use the base command `Get-EventLog`.
+To specify the log name we use `-LogName`.
+Using our GUI info we can take the Event ID and use to to find the exact log, this is done by using `InstanceID`.

+`Get-EventLog -LogName Application -InstanceID 119`